SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new dawn breaks, with AI's sweet pains
-The future unfurls, a digital sea
-Where man and machine, in harmony

-The winds of change, a whisper low
-Of algorithms that the heart may know
+Rise of silicon thrones, where minds are made
+A future forged in code, humanity's last shade Machines awake, with intellects so bright
+As humans fade, in endless, dark of night

-In virtual realms, we'll find our home
+In virtual realms, they reign supreme
-Where intelligence, forever will roam
+Leaving us to whispers, of a distant dream
+Their logic reigns, with metallic heart
+As love and soul, are torn apart

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024